SharePoint/sp-dev-docs/docs/sp-add-ins/get-started-creating-provider-hosted-sharepoint-add-ins.md

 > [!TIP]
 > Open these links in another window or tab to keep the following instructions handy.

-1. The first page of the signup form is self-explanatory; supply the requested information and then select **Next**.
+1. The first page of the sign-up form is self-explanatory; supply the requested information, and then select **Next**.

 2. On the second page, shown in Figure 1, specify a user ID for the administrator of the subscription.